Beautiful Ingredient

 For chocolate coating

-• 12 ounces semisweet chocolate chips non-dairy/vegan, or equal amounts of 50-70% dark chocolate bars
+• 10 ounces semi-sweet chocolate chips non-dairy/vegan, or equal amounts of 50-70% dark chocolate bars

 Instructions